SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 * Add links/buttons for looking up information in other websites or to manually trigger an automated process based on CRM Script.

 > [!NOTE]
-> When this feature is activated, the fields in your current **More** tab for the Company, Contact, Sale, and Project screens will change to form two columns.
+> When this feature is activated, the fields in your current **More** tab for the Company, Contact, Sale, Project, and Request screens will change to form two columns.
 You can edit these tabs in the screen designer (see [Edit layout][1]).

-You can create custom screen layouts for the company, contact, sale and project cards, as seen at the top of the screen.
+You can create custom screen layouts for the Company, Contact, Sale, Project, and Request cards, as seen at the top of the screen.
 The **Layouts** list displays any existing screen layouts (usually the default layout), with a preview screen on the right.

 The layouts are marked with status (published or draft) and the assigned user groups.